chipsalliance/f4pga/docs/f4pga/Usage.md

 ### Resolution

-A *dependency* is said to be *resolved* if it meets one of the following critereia:
+A *dependency* is said to be *resolved* if it meets one of the following criteria:

 * it exists on persistent storage and its hash matches the one stored in .symbicache
-* there exists such *flow* that all of the dependieces of its modules are *resolved* and it produces the *dependency* in question.
+* there exists such *flow* that all of the dependencies of its modules are *resolved* and it produces the *dependency* in question.

 ### Platform's flow definition